Vikramansen/vikramansen.github.io/books.md

 ## 2020

 1. Shoe Dog by Phil Knight
 2. Prediction Machines by Ajay Agrawal
 3. The 5 AM Club by Robin Sharma
 4. Neuromancer by William Gibson
 5. Ponniyin Selvan by Kalki Krishnamurthy
 6. Snow Crash by Neal Stephenson
 7. The Book of Why by Dana Mackenzie and Judea Pearl
-8. Deep Medicine by Eric Topol

 ## 2019

 1. Count of Monte Christo by Alexandre Dumas
 2. Dune by Frank Herbert
 3. The Martian by Andy Weir
 4. The Singularity Is Near by Ray Kurzweil
 5. Team of Rivals by Doris Kearns Goodwin